John Ralph Fenwick

-John Ralph Fenwick (14 November 1761 – 11 January 1855) was an English physician in Newcastle upon Tyne and Durham City.
+John Ralph Fenwick (14 November 1761 – 11 January 1855) was an English medical doctor in Newcastle upon Tyne and Durham City.
 He was a radical of the 1790s, and an abolitionist.
 Well-connected, he was a militia officer and magistrate, on close terms with the Whig aristocratic leaders and politicians of the north-east of England.

 Early life

 He was born on 14 November 1761, the younger son of the physician John Fenwick of Morpeth.
 The family was Catholic, and Fenwick went to the College of St Omer for education.
 He then studied medicine at the University of Leyden.
 His Catholic faith did not last into adulthood.
 His background was brought up much later, in a by-election campaign of 1826 when the matter was topical, by George Silvertop speaking for Lord Howick.

 Fenwick received the M.D. degree from the University of Edinburgh in 1782 for his dissertation De Plethora.
 He was physician to the Newcastle Infirmary from 1786 to 1791.
 He then went into private practice in Durham city, from 1790.